jrfnl/clearPHP/rules/no-useless-interfaces.md

 <!-- Good Practices -->
 # No Useless Interfaces

-Interfaces are a way to specify methods that a class must implements, leaving the actual implementation to the class.
+Interfaces are a way to specify methods that a class must implement, leaving the actual implementation to the class.

 ```php
 <?php